Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Experimental Setup and Results

-Initially, our objective was for the model to generate targeted molecule compounds tailored to a specific protein exclusively.
-However, we analyzed the outcomes and discovered that specific generated molecules were chemically invalid.
-Consequently, we introduced another factor into the reward calculation: the validity of the generated compounds.
-This adjustment allowed us to optimize the generative model to learn a singular policy and acquire a hybrid or mixed policy.
-This enhancement ensures a more comprehensive optimization approach, accommodating both efficacy and chemical validity considerations in the generated compounds.
-The selection of the ($\beta$) value in equation \ref{eq1}, which denotes the penalty applied to the reward for invalid molecules, was determined through trial and error.
-As we fine-tuned the model and monitored its learning and optimization, we systematically experimented with values ranging from 0.1 to 0.7.
-After rigorous evaluation, we found that 0.3 yielded the most optimal results.
-This iterative approach ensured that the penalty value was finely calibrated to strike a balance between penalizing invalid molecules sufficiently while maintaining effective model optimization.
-In Figure \ref{ApproachEfficacyFigure} for Policy 1, we depict the percentage of valid molecules generated before and after applying RL fine-tuning with the combined reward.
+\textbf{Validity Integration}: Initially, our goal was for the model to generate targeted molecular compounds tailored exclusively to a specific protein.
+However, we analyzed the results and found that some of the generated molecules were chemically invalid.
+As a result, we introduced a new factor into the reward calculation: the validity of the generated compounds.
+This change enabled us to optimize the generative model to learn a single policy and develop a hybrid or mixed policy.
+This improvement ensures a more comprehensive optimization approach, considering the generated compounds' efficacy and chemical validity.
+The selection of the ($\beta$) value in equation \ref{eq1}, which represents the penalty applied to the reward for invalid molecules, was determined through trial and error.
+As we fine-tuned the model and monitored its learning and optimization, we experimented with values ranging from 0.1 to 0.7.
+After evaluation, we found that 0.3 produced the best results.
+This iterative approach ensured the penalty value was carefully adjusted to balance penalizing invalid molecules while maintaining effective model optimization.
+In Figure \ref{ApproachEfficacyFigure} for Policy 1, we show the percentage of valid molecules generated before and after applying RL fine-tuning with the combined reward.